bradchesney79/2015DebianJessieWebserverProject/README.md

 # 2015DebianJessieWebserverProject
-An initial setup script for a Debian LAMP Webserver
+A setup script for a Debian LAMP Webserver.
+Building with a security focus & geared towards higher performance than stock.

 Initially this will be in implemented with bash until I arrive at an end result I am happy with.